BenoXYZ/sora-docs/src/sora-card.md

       content: "SORA Card - Versatile Payment Card | SORA Docs"
   - - meta
     - name: twitter:description
-      content: "Discover the SORA Card - a versatile payment card designed to provide users with seamless access to their digital assets.
-Learn about the features, benefits, and integration of the SORA Card within the SORA ecosystem, enabling secure and convenient transactions both online and offline."
+      content: "Discover SORA Card - a versatile payment card designed to provide users with seamless access to their digital assets.
+Learn about the features, benefits, and integration of SORA Card within the SORA ecosystem, enabling secure and convenient transactions both online and offline."
 ---

 # SORA Card

 ## Key features of SORA Card
+SORA Card is the neobanking solution for the interoperable future.
+It offers an answer to your daily finance needs by integrating an IBAN, Debit card and on/off ramp with decentralized and self-custodial crypto wallets and platforms.
 SORA Card differentiates itself from other crypto cards and wallets by being a unique self-custodial crypto wallet with a DEX in the same app as your IBAN and debit card, while ensuring the highest privacy and security standards.
 SORA Card is specifically designed for the interoperable future by bridging multiple EVM based ecosystems and Polkadot’s Substrate networks into one solution.
 All of this will be made possible while it has the standard features you can expect from a debit card and banking wallet.